ethereum/solidity-blog/_posts/2021-02-01-launching-the-solidity-forum.md

 ⚠️ Please do not use the forum to report issues.
 Please report issues directly via the [Solidity Issue Tracker](https://github.com/ethereum/solidity/issues/new/choose) in Github.

 #### → Language Design
 [“Language Design”](https://forum.soliditylang.org/c/language-design/9) is the dedicated place for proposals and discussion on new language features and their implementation in the early stages of ideation.
-As soon as proposals get more tangible their implementation will also be discussed in the Solidity GitHub organisation in form of issues.
+This is the place to discuss the soundness of proposals and define them further.
+As soon as proposals get more tangible their implementation will also be discussed in the Solidity GitHub organisation in the form of GitHub issues.

+Examples of topics that could fit the Language Design category:

+- "Change the way inheritance works"
+- "Introduce a ``switch`` statement"

 ℹ️ You can follow the implementation status of new features in the [Solidity Github project](https://github.com/ethereum/solidity/projects/43).
 Issues in the design backlog need further specification and will either be discussed in a language design call or in a regular team call.
 You can see the upcoming changes for the next breaking release by changing from the default branch (develop) to the [breaking branch](https://github.com/ethereum/solidity/tree/breaking).